holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/14_prisoners_dilema/python_lists_worksheet.md

 ---

-This worksheet is intended to further your understanding of lists and to demonstrate how the prisoner’s dilemma works.
+This worksheet is intended to further your understanding of lists and to demonstrate the prisoner’s dilemma game.
 Work through each task with the help of a partner (being sure to type/run each bit of code yourself).

 ## Problem 1: